Deuce of Clubs home page

 **(And more, when all is added up.)

 01apr2004 -- Unfortunately not an April Fool's joke: Motown's Johnny Bristol is dead.
 He died on 21mar & I meant to note it then.
 Bristol co-wrote "Someday We'll Be Together," which he recorded in 1961 with his partner, Jackie Beavers.
-In 1969 it was covered by Diana Ross (without the Supremes, though it was released as a Supremes record) on what may be the greatest pop recording ever.
+In 1969 it was covered by Diana Ross (without the Supremes, though it was released as a Supremes record) on what to me is the greatest pop recording ever.
 You've probably heard that version a hundred times at least, but sit down with it again sometime and really listen to all the elements going on in Wade Davis's arrangement.
 That is sharp, sharp pop.
 People always wonder who the male voice is in the background.
 That's Johnny Bristol himself.
-He wasn't supposed to be singing background vocals; Miss Ross was apparently living up to her temperamental reputation that day and wasn't sounding soulful enough, so Bristol was coaching her in her headphones as she sang.
+He wasn't supposed to be singing background vocals; Miss Ross wasn't sounding soulful enough, so Bristol was coaching her in her headphones as she sang.
 Berry Gordy was recording the run-through and declared, "I'm gonna keep this, it's a smash."

 30mar2004 -- Internet music piracy has no negative effect on legitimate music sales, according to a study released today by two university researchers that contradicts the music industry's assertion that the illegal downloading of music online is taking a big bite out of its bottom line."
 The whole story is at The Washington Post, which is one of those crappy news sites that requires you to "register" before they'll let you in.
 Happily, there is a way to circumvent these idiotic registration requirements: http://www.bugmenot.com.